 What it takes to allow plants to grow in sand

 Whenever you are growing plants in sand, you need to know that just plain sand does not hold any nutrients for your plants.
 Therefore, you need to add root tabs to the soil on the places where you want to grow plants.
 These tabs will provide nutrients and allow your plants to grow.
-Popular root tabs available on Amazon are from the brand Seachem.
-They are available in packs of 10, 40 and 80.
+A more expensive alternative is to use a layer of nutrient rich aquarium soil, but if you’re anything like me that’s way to expensive.
+Luckily root tabs are way more affordable.

 Root tabs are not necessary when plants are good at sucking nutrients straight from the aquarium water.
 In that case, I will make sure to add this information to the description of the plants.
 Let’s dive straight into the first plant on the list!